prabakarviji/react-native-resources/README.md

 # React Native Resources
-Resources and tutorials links I have collected on React Native, meant to be a collection of blogs,videos for people wanat to learn about the React Native.
+Resources and tutorials links I have collected on React Native, meant to be a collection of blogs,videos for people want to learn about the React Native.

 ## Table of Contents